 - Fix Google Download Limit – If you are downloading from Google Drive and are receiving a ‘quota exceeded’ error, see this article to bypass it.

-- Mega Download Limit Bypass – This method helps free account users bypass the file size download limit.
+- Mega Download Limit Bypass – This method helps free account users bypass the download limit on file size.
 This post goes into detail with each step laid out so you can get the files you really need.

 Download macOS Big Sur ISO Image

-We try our best to cover the three major images most users need when installing the operating system they choose on a virtual machine.
+We try our best to cover the three most important images users need when installing the operating system they choose on a virtual machine.
 By far the most popular format is the ISO file.
-Head over to this post, and you can find the ‘download macOS Big Sur ISO file’.
+Head over to this post to find the ‘download macOS Big Sur ISO file’.

-If you just downloaded the downloaded macOS Big Sur image file and dont know what to do with it, we have created this guide.
-The guide will walk you through the installation step by step and there is also a video guide attached.
+If you just downloaded the macOS Big Sur image file and don’t know what to do with it, we have created this guide.
+The guide will walk you through the installation step by step, and a video guide is also attached.

 Are all the downloads same file?
 Are only the links different?
 Mega is pain.